-Our business is subject to numerous risks and uncertainties, including those highlighted in Part II, Item 1A titled "Risk Factors."
+Our business is subject to numerous risks and uncertainties.
 These risks include, but are not limited to, the following:

-- The ongoing global COVID-19 pandemic could harm our business and results of operations. - Our business and operations have experienced growth in recent periods, and if we do not effectively manage any future growth or are unable to improve our systems, processes, and controls, our operating results could be adversely affected. - Our operating results may vary significantly from period to period and be unpredictable, which could cause the market price of our common stock to decline. - Ongoing global economic uncertainty could have an adverse effect on our business and operating results. - Our revenue growth rate in recent periods may not be indicative of our future performance. - We have a history of losses, anticipate increasing our operating expenses in the future, and may not be able to achieve or maintain profitability or maintain or increase cash flow on a consistent basis, which could cause our business, financial condition, and operating results to suffer. - If we are unable to sell new and additional product, subscription, and support offerings to our end-customers, our future revenue and operating results will be harmed. - We face intense competition in our market and we may lack sufficient financial or other resources to maintain or improve our competitive position. - A security breach or incident may allow unauthorized access to our network or data, harm our reputation, create additional liability, and adversely impact our financial results. - Reliance on shipments at the end of the quarter could cause our revenue for the applicable period to fall below expected levels. - Seasonality may cause fluctuations in our revenue. - If we are unable to hire, integrate, train, retain, and motivate qualified personnel and senior management, our business could suffer. - If we are not successful in executing our strategy to increase sales of our products, subscriptions and support offerings to new and existing enterprise end-customers, our operating results may suffer. - We rely on revenue from subscription and support offerings, and because we recognize revenue from subscription and support over the term of the relevant service period, downturns or upturns in sales of these subscription and support offerings are not immediately reflected in full in our operating results. - Defects, errors, or vulnerabilities in our products, subscriptions, or support offerings, the failure of our products or subscriptions to block a virus or prevent a security breach or incident, misuse of our products, or risks of product liability claims could harm our reputation and adversely impact our operating results. - False detection of applications, viruses, spyware, vulnerability exploits, data patterns, or URL categories could adversely affect our business. - We rely on our channel partners to sell substantially all of our products, including subscriptions and support, and if these channel partners fail to perform, our ability to sell and distribute our products and subscriptions will be limited, and our operating results will be harmed. - If we do not accurately predict, prepare for, and respond promptly to rapidly evolving technological and market developments and successfully manage product and subscription introductions and transitions to meet changing end-customer needs in the enterprise security industry, our competitive position and prospects will be harmed.
+- Our business and operations have experienced growth in recent periods, and if we do not effectively manage any future growth or are unable to improve our systems, processes, and controls, our operating results could be adversely affected. - Our operating results may vary significantly from period to period and be unpredictable, which could cause the market price of our common stock to decline. - Our operating results may be adversely affected by unfavorable economic and market conditions and the uncertain geopolitical environment. - The ongoing global COVID-19 pandemic could harm our business and results of operations. - Our revenue growth rate in recent periods may not be indicative of our future performance. - We have a history of losses, anticipate increasing our operating expenses in the future, and may not be able to achieve or maintain profitability or maintain or increase cash flow on a consistent basis, which could cause our business, financial condition, and operating results to suffer. - If we are unable to sell new and additional product, subscription, and support offerings to our end-customers, our future revenue and operating results will be harmed. - We face intense competition in our market and we may lack sufficient financial or other resources to maintain or improve our competitive position. - A network or data security incident may allow unauthorized access to our network or data, harm our reputation, create additional liability and adversely impact our financial results. - Reliance on shipments at the end of the quarter could cause our revenue for the applicable period to fall below expected levels. - Seasonality may cause fluctuations in our revenue. - If we are unable to hire, integrate, train, retain, and motivate qualified personnel and senior management, our business could suffer. - If we are not successful in executing our strategy to increase sales of our products, subscriptions and support offerings to new and existing enterprise end-customers, our operating results may suffer. - We rely on revenue from subscription and support offerings, and because we recognize revenue from subscription and support over the term of the relevant service period, downturns or upturns in sales of these subscription and support offerings are not immediately reflected in full in our operating results. - Defects, errors, or vulnerabilities in our products, subscriptions, or support offerings, the failure of our products or subscriptions to block a virus or prevent a security breach or incident, misuse of our products, or risks of product liability claims could harm our reputation and adversely impact our operating results. - False detection of applications, viruses, spyware, vulnerability exploits, data patterns, or URL categories could adversely affect our business. - We rely on our channel partners to sell substantially all of our products, including subscriptions and support, and if these channel partners fail to perform, our ability to sell and distribute our products and subscriptions will be limited, and our operating results will be harmed. - If we do not accurately predict, prepare for, and respond promptly to rapidly evolving technological and market developments and successfully manage product and subscription introductions and transitions to meet changing end-customer needs in the enterprise security industry, our competitive position and prospects will be harmed.